Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 ### Task 1: Delete Resources

-1. Now that the HOL is complete, go ahead and delete all of the Resource Groups created for this HOL.
+1. Now that the HOL is complete, go ahead and delete all of the Resource Groups created for this lab.
 You will no longer need those resources, and it will be beneficial to clean up your Azure Subscription.

-You should follow all steps provided *after* attending the HOL.
+You should follow all steps provided *after* attending the Hands-on lab.